 36. Are you forcing governments and oil companies into uneconomic investments under the Initiative?

 The Initiative does not force governments or oil companies to invest in uneconomic projects.
-The Initiative aims to stimulate the right environment of cooperation between all stakeholders so that economic solutions are found through appropriate regulation, application of technologies, and financial arrangements.
+The Initiative aims to stimulate and create the right environment of cooperation between all stakeholders so that economic solutions are found through appropriate regulation, application of technologies, and financial arrangements.

 37. What would it cost to eliminate routine flaring by 2030?